sumahiremath/buildtales/about/index.md

 ---

-👉 At **Build Tales**, you’ll find lessons, frameworks, and survival patterns for engineers navigating the real world of **systems, leadership, payments, and the technologies shaping what comes next.**
+👉 At **Build Tales**, you'll find lessons, frameworks, and survival patterns for engineers navigating the real world of **systems, leadership, payments, and the technologies shaping what comes next.**

+---

+### Community Feedback

+This site is about sharing real-world engineering lessons.
+All content is my ideas, AI-assisted, and human-reviewed — but if you spot an inaccuracy, please use the [contact form](#contact-form) to shoot me an email.
+I rely on the community to keep things sharp.

+---

 ### Let's Connect